 For example, given the n value is 0.5, compared with flat areas (near sea level), the pollution flashover voltage of insulators at altitudes of 1000 m and 2000m will be reduced by 5.7% and 11.4% respectively.
 The diagram also assigns a more direct picture of the physical meaning of an n value.

-Research at Tsinghua University has found that there are two basic reasons behind change of pollution flashover voltage as air pressure changes.
+Research at Tsinghua University found that there are two basic reasons behind change of pollution flashover voltage as air pressure changes.
 One is that the volt-ampere characteristic of an electric arc changes with air pressure and second is the influence of the electric arc bridge flashover across the insulator’s profile, or sheds.

 Research measuring the influence of shed profile on insulator pollution flashover characteristics at the high altitude test base in Tibet found that electric arc bridging the insulator profile has two distinct components: stable electric arc bridges and also electric arc breakdown in air.
 The first type – stable bridging electric arcs – are not easily extinguished and move due to external forces such as electromagnetism and thermal buoyancy.
 As the arc root moves, there is increased risk of a shortage of enough discharge distance, leading to flashover.